HOStudioDevelopmentTeam/.github/profile/README.md

 Lone-Air|Community Member|[Github](https://github.com/Lone-Air)
 HOPYBOX|Community Member|[Github](https://github.com/HOPYBOX)

-## The Infomation of the HOStudio Development Team
+## The Info of the HOStudio Development Team 📑

 ### 1 Requirements to Join
 - Proficiency in at least one programming language